Eldelshell/amforeas/README.md

 ```json
 {"success":true,"cells":[ {"out_total":12}]}
 ```
-As you can see, you call your stored procedure `/jongo/demo1/call/get_year_sales` with a POST request, giving Jongo the needed parameters in the request's body:
+As you can see, you call your stored procedure `/amforeas/demo1/call/get_year_sales` with a POST request, giving Amforeas the needed parameters in the request's body:

 ```json
 [